ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_3.rst

 - All FortiOS modules and plugins have been removed from this collection.
   They have been migrated to the `community.fortios <https://galaxy.ansible.com/community/fortios>`_ collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.network.fmgr_device`` → ``community.fortios.fmgr_device``) and make sure to install the `community.fortios` collection.
 - All ``nso`` modules have been removed from this collection.
   They have been migrated to the `cisco.nso <https://galaxy.ansible.com/cisco/nso>`_ collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.network.nso_config`` → ``cisco.nso.nso_config``) and make sure to install the `cisco.nso` collection.
 - All ``routeros`` modules and plugins have been removed from this collection.
   They have been migrated to the `community.routeros <https://galaxy.ansible.com/community/routeros>`_ collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.network.routeros_command`` → ``community.routeros.command``) and make sure to install the community.routeros collection.
 - The ``cp_publish`` module has been removed from this collection.
 It was a duplicate of ``check_point.mgmt.cp_mgmt_publish`` in the `check_point.mgmt <https://galaxy.ansible.com/check_point/mgmt>`_ collection.
-If you use ansible-core 2.10 or newer, redirections have been provided.
+If you use ansible-base 2.10 or newer, redirections have been provided.
   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.network.cp_publish`` → ``check_point.mgmt.cp_mgmt_publish``) and make sure to install the check_point.mgmt collection.
 - The ``fortimanager`` httpapi plugin has been removed from this collection.
   It was a duplicate of the one in the `fortinet.fortimanager <https://galaxy.ansible.com/fortinet/fortimanager>`_ collection.
-  If you use ansible-core 2.10 or newer, a redirection has been provided.
+  If you use ansible-base 2.10 or newer, a redirection has been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.network.fortimanager`` → ``fortinet.fortimanager.fortimanager``) and make sure to install the `fortinet.fortimanager` collection.
 - The dependency on the ``check_point.mgmt`` collection has been removed.
 If you depend on that installing ``community.network`` also installs ``check_point.mgmt``, you have to make sure to install ``check_point.mgmt`` explicitly.